Routing

 The route attribute accepts two arguments - the path and the method.

-- The method is optional and defaults to
+- The method argument is optional and defaults to

 Route Path Syntax

-The route path consists of a literal path and any amount of optional variables.
+The route path consists of literal segments and optional variables.
 The basic

 syntax for a path variable is {variableName}.